bs4w9/How-to-Install-Windows/final.md

 #### 2. Install Programs
-- I recommend using [Ninite](ninite.com) to install most of your software -Ninite let's you choose from a lot of popular programs and adds them all to one installer
+- I recommend using [Ninite](ninite.com) to install most of your software
+  - Ninite let's you choose from a lot of popular programs and adds them all to one installer
 - You will have to install all other programs you want separately if they are not included in Ninite

 #### 3. Enjoy your fresh install of Windows 10